 - Discuss the topic with the speaker the week after the lecture.

-- Facilitating small group conversations
+- Facilitate small group conversations

 Serve as a discussion leader in the class or member of the planning committee for the next lecture series.